Enact a National Whistleblower Day

 ASK EACH AGENCY TO PARTICIPATE IN NWD

-National Whistleblower Center will again be hosting its annual celebration for National Whistleblower Day on July 30th.
-This year’s celebration will be an all-day event featuring a wide range of speeches from whistleblowers, policymakers, and advocates as well as a series of panels on pressing whistleblower issues.
+National Whistleblower Center will again be hosting its annual celebration for National Whistleblower Day on July 30th on Capitol Hill.
+This year’s celebration will be an all-day event featuring a wide range of speeches from whistleblowers, policymakers, and advocates.
+There will be a series of panels on pressing whistleblowers as well, all followed by an afterparty!

 Report Fraud Now